keptn-sandbox/klt-on-k3s-with-argocd/README.md

-# Keptn Lifecycle Toolkit Demo with ArgoCD
+# Keptn Lifecycle Toolkit Demo on k3s, with ArgoCD, Prometheus, Grafana and Slack

 This is a demo repository for [Keptn Lifecycle Toolkit (KLT)](https://lifecycle.keptn.sh/)